-Customers, Marketing, Safety and Diversity
+Customers, Marketing, Safety and Diversity Safety

 We seek to transport freight that will complement traffic in our existing service areas and remain consistent with our focus on short-to-medium haul, regional distribution markets, and cross-border freight to and from Mexico.
-Management believes that building lane density in our primary traffic lanes will minimize empty miles and enhance driver "home time."
+Management believes that building lane density in our primary traffic lanes will minimize empty miles and enhance driver

+"home time."

 We target customers with multiple, time-sensitive shipments, including those utilizing "just-in-time" manufacturing and inventory management.
 In seeking these customers, we have positioned our business as a provider of premium service at compensatory rates, rather than competing solely on the basis of price.
 We believe our reputation for quality service, reliable equipment, and equipment availability makes us a core carrier for many of our customers.
-This past year we once again were recognized for customer service by several of our customers as a testament to our service standards.
+This past year we our operating companies once again were recognized for customer service by several of our customers as a testament to our service standards.
 These awards include:

-- FedEx Express National Carrier of the Year (12 years in a row) - FedEx Express Platinum Award (99.98% On-Time Delivery) - Lowe's One-Way Outbound Carrier of the Year - United Sugar Producers & Refiners Carrier of the Year - Mark Anthony Carrier of the Year - PepsiCo Transportation WHD West Division Carrier of the Year - PepsiCo Transportation WHD Central Region Carrier of the Year - Foods - DHL/Tempur Pedic Carrier of the Year - Uber Freight Carrier of the Year - Henkel Carrier Base Logistics Award - Asset Excellence
+- Home Depot Truckload Carrier of the Year (Medium Fleet) - Home Depot Truckload Carrier of the Year (Small Fleet) - NFI US East Carrier of the Year - DHL Truckload Carrier of the Year - Uber Freight Award National Truckload Carrier of the Year - WEX Circle of Excellence - Henkel Consumer Brands Logistics Award - Asset Excellence - FedEx Express National Carrier of the Year (12(13 years in a row) - FedEx Express Platinum Award (99.98% On-Time Delivery) - Lowe's One-Way Shaw Floors Outbound "Class B" Carrier of the Year - United Sugar Producers & Refiners J.M.
+Smucker Transportation Award Best On Time National Asset Carrier of the Year - Mark Anthony Carrier of the Year - PepsiCo Transportation WHD West Division Carrier of the Year - PepsiCo Transportation WHD Central Region Carrier of the Year - Foods - DHL/Tempur Pedic Carrier of the Year - Uber Freight Carrier of the Year - Henkel Carrier Base Logistics Award - Asset Excellence

-During 2023, we were also recognized with the following environmental, operational, safety, and community service awards:
+During 2023, 2024, we were also recognized with the following environmental, operational, safety, and community service awards:

-- Smartway - High Performer Award - Logistics Management Quest for Quality Award (our 19th award in 21 years) - CFI Driver Zach Yeakley TCA's Highway Angel of the Year - CFI Driver Endrea Davisson - Women in Trucking Association - 2023 Top Women to Watch in Transportation - Wreaths Across America Honor Fleet (our 9th year) - Pepsi Co "Rolling Remembrance" Participant
+- Smartway - SmartWay - High Performer Award TL/Dry Van Truck Carrier "All Metrics" Category - Logistics Management Quest for Quality TCA Fleet Safety Award (our 19th award in 21 years) 2023 - 2nd Place (Division VI, 100+ Million Miles) - CFI Driver Zach Yeakley TCA's Highway Angel of Missouri Trucking Association - Safety Award (Over the Year Road, 15+ Million Miles) - CFI Driver Endrea Davisson - Women in Trucking Association - 2023 Top Women to Watch in Transportation - Wreaths Across America Honor Fleet (our 9th year) - PepsiCo "Rolling Remembrance" Participant Newsweek's 2024 Most Trustworthy Companies